 I was born and raised in Honolulu, Hawaiʻi.
 I am, in Hawaiʻi, what they call “hapa.”
-That means that I’m half Asian, half Caucasian, on my dad’s side and on my mom’s, respectively.
+That means that I’m half Asian, half Caucasian, Korean on my dad’s side and a mix of Norwegian, English, Scottish, Irish and a few more on my mom’s side.
 My folks met at the University of Wisconsin, Madison after World War II, my mom a Southside Chicago native, my dad from a small town named Kekaha, in the Waimea District of the island of Kauaʻi.
 They met by chance in the UW’s Memorial Union, in Der Rathskellar, and the rest is history.

 I earned my B.A. in English at the University of Hawaiʻi at Mānoa, then my M.A. at the University of Wisconsin, Madison, then, after quite a hiatus, my Ph.D. back at UHM.
 I am also a proud graduate of University High School (aka University Laboratory School), which is situated right across University Avenue from UHM.
 I attended the Lab School from age three through grade 12.